EMC to pay up to $2.5 billion to Dell if it opts for rival bid

-EMC Corp EMC.N said it would pay Dell Inc [DI.UL] up to $2.5 billion in termination fees if the data-storage company accepts a "superior proposal".
+EMC Corp EMC.N said it would pay Dell Inc [DI.UL] up to $2.5 billion (2 billion pounds) in termination fees if the data-storage company accepts a "superior proposal".

 The company will have to pay about $2 billion before the expiry of the 60-day 'go-shop' period, during which EMC can solicit other bids, and $2.5 billion after the expiry on Dec.
 12.